Hawai‘i Cesspool Prioritization Tool

 The HCPT prioritization method places each geographic area into three prioritization categories:

-Priority Level 3: These cesspools still have an impact on human health and the environment but may be further away from sensitive natural resources or areas that my directly impact human health (map color orange).
+Priority Level 3: These cesspools still have an impact on human health and the environment but may be further away from sensitive natural resources or areas that may directly impact human health (map color yellow).

 Hawai‘i Cesspool Prioritization Tool: Input Data